-The Village's long-term debt includes certain bonds issued in previous years as well as other obligations.
-Information relating to long-term debt can be found in the Notes to Financial Statements on pages 36-39 and 60.
-Pension and Other Post-Employment Benefits obligation information can be found on pages 40-56.
+The Village's long-term debt includes bonds issued on or before April 30, 2020 as well as capital lease obligations and notes payable.
+As discussed in the Financial Highlights section on page 4, the Village issued \$5 million of bonds to fund capital projects during the current fiscal year.
+Detailed information relating to long-term debt can be found in the Notes to Financial Statements on pages 37-40 and 62.
+Pension and Other Post-Employment Benefits obligation information can be found on pages 41-56.